Lollipopsaurus/junkdrawer/README.md

 The idea here is to scrape new things on reddit, send alerts based on specific criteria, and cache results to prevent repeat alerts.
 I'm not responsible for anything you do with this.

+# Warranty
+Full text search is hard.
+I can't guarantee this will find the exact item you're looking for with no false positives.
+In fact, you'll probably get a ton of spam for things that are close or on want lists.
+That's better than nothing though, isn't it?
+If you want a system that will do that reliably, every time, find someone with hardcore regex experience that will program something up for you.

 ## Description

 This is a simple text search app that will run every 60 seconds.
 The idea is to scan reddit posts, geekhack, instagram, etc. to alert you of instances of that string appearing in new posts.
 Discord notifications are currently working.
 SMS functionality through twilio will be available soonish when I stop being lazy.
 My end goal is a shotgun blast of notifications to alert you of items or targeted flash sales becoming available.
 I'm aware this could be genericized to let you scrape any reddit page for any text, but this is mainly for my personal use and a fun project, so feel free to fork it and make it something nice if you want.